jenna-winkler/travel-guide/README.md

 ```

 Modify this file to implement your own agent's logic.
 Here are some tips for creating your agent:
+- Function name becomes the agent name and is used as the unique identifier for the agent in the BeeAI Platform
+- Docstring is used as the agent's description in the platform UI
 - The `@server.agent()` decorator registers your function as an agent
 - The `metadata` parameter can define UI behavior and other agent properties
 - Your agent receives messages in the `input` list